 If you enjoy movies like The Sword in the Stone or shows like Merlin, then you will feel at home in this medieval 11th-century castle.

-The show is a big production with as many as 75 actors, 20 horses, a lot of weapons, and a large arena.
+The show is a big production with as many as 75 actors, 20 horses, many weapons, and a large arena.

 As for the food, when we decided to visit Medieval Times, we weren’t expecting a gourmet meal, but we were pleasantly surprised with a good and filling meal.